-Off by the edge of the woods, a child's wooden play house with ship's pegged wheel dry rots in an ocean of vines in the humid afternoon.
+Off by the edge of the woods, a child's wooden pirate ship playhouse dry rots in an ocean of vines in the humid afternoon.

 On the porch, bags of clothes, a face-down bookshelf and three years of children's magazines clog the way to the door.
 A kitchen trash can filled with empty wine bottles.
 A stack of unopened bills fading in the sunlight.